-I relocated here from Orange County (Anaheim Hills), CA in November of 2003.
+I relocated here from CA in November of 2003.
 My office lease was expiring at the end of the year and I was going to need to move to another location.
 I had backpacked in & around Colorado after college and fell in love with the area.
 So although my firm has about 10 offices in Orange County, I figured it was a good time to escape.
-And since I can do my business from anywhere in the country, I decided to come to a place where the mountains are tall, the air is clean, the people are friendly, and the beer is really, really cold.
+Have never looked back.

 When I started running and what got me started: